Shawon5030/History-Of-All-Programming-Language-/Python.md

-The pass statement, serving as a NOP (i.e., no operation), which is syntactically needed to create an empty code block The assert statement, used in debugging to check for conditions that should apply The yield statement, which returns a value from a generator function (and also an operator); used to implement coroutines
+The pass statement, serving as a NOP (i.e., no operation), which is syntactically needed to create an empty code block The assert statement, used in debugging to check for conditions that should apply The yield statement, which returns a value from a generator function (and also an operator); used to implement coroutines The return statement, used to return a value from a function